AnalyticJeremy/Databricks_Starter_Project/README.md

    1. *or* if you prefer to use Azure DevOps, you can create a repo in that service instead.
 1. In Databricks, configure your git credentials and then connect to your repo.
 All of the notebooks you create in this project should be created in the repo.
 1. Mount the two containers from your ADLS Gen 2 storage account on the DBFS.

+#### Discussion Questions for Step 0
+1. Why is it important to create the resources in the same region?
+Does this affect cost, performance, or both?
+1. Why did we put both of our resources in the same resource group?
+1. When you mounted your storage account on the DBFS, which authentication method did you use?
+What are the advantages and disadvantages of this method compared to other methods?

 ## Step 1 - Get the Raw Data